Abhishek200309/PREDICTIVE-ANALYSIS-USING-MACHINE-LEARNING/README.md

 # Conclusion

 This project showcases a complete machine learning pipeline applied to the Titanic dataset, from raw data to an automatically generated HTML report.
-By walking through preprocessing, training, evaluation, and visualization, it provides a strong foundation for beginners in data science and machine learning.
+By walking through preprocessing, training, evaluation, and visualization, it provides a strong foundation in data science and machine learning.

 The approach is not only practical for the Titanic dataset but can also be applied to other binary classification problems in real-world scenarios.